harawata/ibatis-apache-svn/java/mapper/mapper2/tools/abator/core/doc/README.txt

      can remove the daoGenerator element if you don't wish to generate DAOs).
      The type can be one of the types described above
    - At least one database table
-3. Create a build.xml file for Ant as descibed below
+3. Run Abator from the command line (or from Ant) as descibed below
-4. Use Ant to run Abator

 ===============================================================================